Do you constantly feel one way or another around your family?

 - Be overwhelmed by my role as she/he no longer has time for anything else

 - Pacifies the problem person to make the family look good

 The hero is often the oldest child (including an adult child), although any child can be an overachiever.
 His role is to keep himself together and be the best he can be.
 The family embraces his role as he makes the family look good.
 Unfortunately, he is often serious, perfectionist, and rigid, and is unwilling to look at how this role is negatively affecting him and those around him.

 The lost child typically can be the third or later child.
-Here, she seeks to be invisible at home, at school, and/or work.
+Here, she seeks to be invisible at home, at school, and/or at work.
 The family pays her little attention as she demands little attention.
 Hiding out is a safety factor for her.
-She struggles with interactions with others, has low self esteem, and trouble making decisions.
+She struggles with interactions with others, has low self-esteem, and has trouble making decisions.

 Family Roles Are Fluid As Families Become More Dysfunctional Over Time

 While these roles are common, they also vary in different family systems.
 Sometimes roles may be combined such as the mascot and the scapegoat.
 Also, the roles in the family can change such as the hero’s oldest daughter gets into drugs and another child steps up to be the hero.

 To cope with this dysfunction, check out AA, NA, Al-Anon, Codependents Anonymous or other self-help programs.
 If this is an emergency, call a local or national hotline such as Families Anonymous – 800-736-9805.
 And finally, continue to read articles on this site, other sites, and/or read Wegscheider-Cruse’s books such as Another Chance, Codependency, and Coupleship.